 But besides the great outdoors, the bustling town’s streets are filled with cute cafes, gourmet restaurants, and of course, boutique shops which make escaping the cold possible too.
-After a day of winter hiking or hitting the slopes, hanging out fireside with a cold beer or delicious meal is perfect!
+After a day of winter hiking in Canmore or hitting the slopes, hanging out fireside with a cold beer or delicious meal is perfect.

 But not all of the best winter activities in Canmore are super obvious.